block-commons/cryptocommons/content/FOSS-for-CPR/commons-constituencies/storytellers.md

 Another popular narrative is that cryptocurrencies aren’t backed by anything.
 They are backed by the belief that they will be around in the future, still available to all and working as intended, reliably following the rules of their social contract.

 The storytellers disseminate their versions of the narrative and social contract the way they see it.
 They buy into the story and understand that achieving their vision of cryptocurrency's place in the world depends on spreading the word to people who are unaware or ambivalent.
 Within the ecosystem, the same stories serve to bolster the cohesion of stakeholders around a shared version of the narrative and steer its governance accordingly.

+### Narrative Control

+The storytellers that people listen to are important, so too are the places where they tell their stories.
+Although the discourse is generally public, much of it happens on platforms where access to participate is (or can be) restricted.
+The /r/bitcoin subreddit for example is widely regarded as having quite heavy-handed moderation, where voicing support for certain perspectives on Bitcoin or cryptocurrency is likely to result in a ban.

+On Twitter, where much of the Bitcoin and cryptocurrency debate seems to happen, some well known Bitcoiners routinely [block](https://twitter.com/NickSzabo4/status/1169992390339227648) other users for voicing opinions which go against their version of the Bitcoin story.
+The "social layer" is important for Bitcoin, because ultimately Bitcoin needs its users to be united around a shared understanding of how it should work.
+When well known and respected people voice opinions which are contrary to the dominant Bitcoin narrative, they are in effect weakening the consensus at the social layer.

+Some Bitcoiners have adopted the position that this kind of deviation should be rejected or punished, and offenders should be excluded/blocked or harassed and harangued.
+The subject of [memetic warfare](https://coinspice.io/news/btc-maximalists-call-for-war-memes-trolling-hoping-to-crush-submit-perceived-enemies/) has been presented at "true" Bitcoin conferences - [How to Meme Bitcoin to the Moon](http://diyhpl.us/wiki/transcripts/bit-block-boom/2019/how-to-meme-bitcoin-to-the-moon/).

+When governance is informal it is difficult to draw a boundary around it, it permeates every facet of the ecosystem.
+When different factions form supporting different choices, this redraws the contours and boundaries of the commons and turns them into a conflict zone.